Room on Fire: Reappraisal

 In later years, Room on Fire has received critical acclaim and is regarded by fans as one of the Strokes' best albums.
 In 2021, Pitchfork included Room on Fire on its list of album review scores they "would change if they could", upgrading its score from 8.0 to 9.2 out of 10, though they stated this would not change the actual score.
-Lane Brown of Pitchfork praised it as a "different, better album with major improvements over its predecessor".
-Scoring a 0.1 bonus point more than Is This It, Room on Fire is commended in marking confident progress and "at least partially thwarting rock history's most inevitable backlash."
+Lane Brown of Pitchfork praised it as a "different, better album with major improvements over its predecessor", commending it for marking confident progress and "at least partially thwarting rock history's most inevitable backlash."

 Commercial performance

 The album peaked at number four on the Billboard 200 in the US, and was later certified Gold by the RIAA in December 2003, and platinum certification for selling over one million units in June 2021.